 So far in my life, I've lived in five different countries.
 I've been hospitalized in all five of them.
 Talk about bad luck!

 If you need to visit a hospital in Japan for an emergency, dial 119.
 They will have English-speaking operators available, as well.

 My Hospital Visit In Japan

-I’m not sure if it’s a traumatizing memory or a precious one.
-I suppose it’s both.
-It’s also a bit ridiculous, too.
-And in telling the story, I think I might be able to teach some cool Japanese, too.
+I'm not sure if it's a traumatizing memory or a precious one.
+I suppose it's both.
+It's also a bit ridiculous, too.
+And in telling the story, I think I might be able to teach some cool Japanese, as well.

 It was a Saturday night, and I was out drinking with friends in Ueno.

-Living in Tokyo, all nightlife revolves around the last-train times, or 終電（しゅうでん・shuuden）.
-Since I was an English teacher at the time, I had work the next morning (working weekends being the bane of any conversation school employee’s life).
-So I said bye to my friends, and I hopped onto 山手線（やまのてせん・yamanote-sen ・ Yamanote Line）.
+Living in Tokyo, all nightlife revolves around the last-train times, or 終電 (しゅうでん // shuuden).
+Since I was an English teacher at the time, I had work the next morning (working weekends being the bane of many an English teacher's life).
+So I said bye to my friends, and I hopped onto 山手線 (やまのてせん // yamanote-sen // Yamanote Line).

-Like any last train any day of the week in Tokyo, it was packed, and I was forced to stand.
+Like most last trains any day of the week in Tokyo, it was packed, and I was forced to stand.

 And I was sweating.
 And getting more nauseous every second.